dantasfiles/dantasfiles.github.io/_posts/2024-12-27-notes-on-oodds.md

 - Metasyntax is defined in [Wikipedia](https://en.wikipedia.org/wiki/Metasyntax) as "_syntax used to define the syntax of a programming language or formal language.
 It describes the allowable structure and composition of phrases and sentences of a metalanguage, which is used to describe either a natural language or a computer programming language_"

 ## 19. Hash tables
+- Associative array, map, symbol table, or dictionary is defined in Wikipedia as "_abstract data type that stores a collection of (key, value) pairs, such that each possible key appears at most once in the collection_"
+-